TaCodeTuesday/android-mobile-app/README.md

 ## New App Ideas - List
 1. Fitness tracker
-   - Weekly progresss tracker via picture
-2. CrowdSharing music App
-   - Allows a user to share current song with other users
+   - Allows users to share progress of weight loss, physical improvements with friends or followers.
+Weekly/monthly progresss tracker via picture.
+Users can share stories, tips, exercise routines, diets.
+Fosters a positive environment for healthy living and puts you in contact with like-minded users.
-3. Group Project streamliner
+2. Group Project streamliner
+  - Tracks project progress and displays the amount of the project each user has worked on.
-4. Concentration aid
+3. Concentration aid
    - Assists users with their consumption of media and their ability to focus.
-Limitis the websites the user can access when working on a project.
+Limitis the websites/apps the user can access when working on a project or task.
+The user can set parameters for the limits or can let the app handle it.
+Parents can also have control over children's devices and allows them to set parameters for the child's devices.
-5. Scheduling Assistant
+4. Scheduling Assistant
    - Assists user by sculpting a recommended schedule and adaptive autofill
+5.

 ## Top 3 New App Ideas
 1.